-BEFORE DOWNLOADING THE APPLICATION FORM, PLEASE READ BELOW FOR FREQUENTLY ASKED QUESTIONS AND APPLICATION INSTRUCTIONS.
+BEFORE DOWNLOADING AN APPLICATION, PLEASE READ THESE FREQUENTLY ASKED QUESTIONS AND APPLICATION INSTRUCTIONS!

 WHEN CAN I APPLY?